Ignacio Molarja: Change to Cumuripa and death

 In 1658, Ignacio Molarja took charge of the Cumuripa village mission, and also continued with the Suaqui and Tecoripa missions, which belonged to the general mission of San Francisco of Borja, and even though the witch doctors were against him, the Father began to work with the Indian boys to sing prayers and ask for Divine Mercy; then several heavy rains occurred, which did a lot of damage.
 That year, Father Molarja began having multiple health problems, and remained in bed for several weeks in Tecoripa.
 On 24 November 1658, he died, and was buried in Tecoripa.
 Father Prudencio Mesa, who was visiting the area, took charge of his missions.
 A year later, Father Gosvino Nickel wrote and sent another letter to the missionary Alonso Bonifacio from Rome:

-"It has been written, an allowance has been taken by the parishoners of the San Francisco de Javier church, an exceptional altar has been requested for Father Ignacio Molarja, please give or send it to us."
+"It has been written, an allowance has been taken by the parishioners of the San Francisco de Javier church, an exceptional altar has been requested for Father Ignacio Molarja, please give or send it to us."